wzkwzk123/rnn_lstm2/readme.txt

-(1) the lstm model is to understand better, the lstm_matrix is to make the code looks simple. no big difference

-(2) problem: the loss is ver hard to decrease after it reaches about 5, I haven't found a good solution
+(1) problem: the loss is ver hard to decrease after it reaches about 4, I haven't found a good solution

-(3) !!!
+(2) !!!
 at first the training result is very bad, because there is a mistake in the code. （the result is showed in this file :lstm_main_ifoc(ergebnis with mistake) ）

 I didn't write the following code, and I reshape the data directly. the result is : there is no syntax error, but the data is already destroyed.